philipplewe/portfolio/README.md

 hugo server --navigateToChanged
 ``````

-## Deployment to Github pages
+## Deployment to GitHub pages

-On every push to `main` branch the site is build and deployed to Github pages.
+On every push to `main` branch the site is build and deployed to GitHub pages.
 See [.github/workflows/hugo.yaml](.github/workflows/hugo.yaml) for deployment process details.

 The published page is available at [https://philipplewe.github.io/portfolio/](https://philipplewe.github.io/portfolio/).